 1. Accelerated Tissue Repair And Cell Growth

 Accelerate cellular reproduction and growth.
 No other physical therapy modality can penetrate the bony patella and deliver healing energy to the articular surface between the underside of the patella and the femur.
-Cells of cartilage, bone, tendons, ligaments and muscles are repaired faster as a result of exposure to laser light.
+Cells of cartilage, bone, tendons, ligaments, and muscles are repaired faster as a result of exposure to laser light.

 2. Reduced Fibrous Tissue Formation

 Laser therapy reduces the formation of scar tissue following tissue damage and acute and chronic inflammatory processes.
-This point is paramount because fibrous (scar) tissue is less elastic, has poorer circulation, is more pain sensitive, weaker, and much more prone to re-injury and frequent exacerbation.
+This point is paramount because fibrous (scar) tissue is less elastic, has poorer circulation, is more pain sensitive, weaker, and is much more prone to re-injury and frequent exacerbation.

 Laser light therapy has an anti-inflammatory effect, as it causes vasodilation and activation of the lymphatic drainage system.
 As a result, there is a reduction in swelling caused by biomechanical stress, trauma, overuse, or systemic conditions.

 Laser therapy has a beneficial effect on pain through the suppression of nerve signal transmission over unmyelinated c-fibers that transmit pain to the brain.
 This means that a greater amount of stimuli is required to create an action potential within the nerve to signal pain.
-Another pain blocking mechanism involves the production of high levels of pain killing chemicals such as endorphins and enkephalins from the brain and adrenal gland.
+Another pain-blocking mechanism involves the production of high levels of pain-killing chemicals such as endorphins and enkephalins from the brain and adrenal gland.

 5. Improved Vascular Activity

-Laser light will significantly increase the formation of new capillaries (angiogenesis) in damaged tissue that will speed up the healing process.
+Laser light will significantly increase the formation of new capillaries (angiogenesis) in damaged tissue which will speed up the healing process.
 Additionally, it has been noted in the literature that microcirculation increases secondary to vasodilation during laser treatment.